Click on the profile of any staff member below for more information, including bios and instructions on how to make an advising appointment.

-Please contact Haley to make a counseling appointment.
+Please email Haley to make an appointment.
 Please e-mail your resume to Haley before your appointment.

 Kiran Singh is an attorney with experience working both for the government and non-profit sectors.
 Prior to joining Social Justice Initiatives, Kiran was Assistant General Counsel at Success Academy Charter Schools, a non-profit organization that runs charter schools in New York City.
 For five years, Kiran served as an Assistant District Attorney at the Manhattan District Attorney’s Office.
 She was a trial attorney responsible for prosecuting hundreds of criminal cases involving domestic violence, weapons, narcotics, assault, robbery, and fraud.
 At the DA’s Office, she was a member of the Domestic Violence Unit, Hate Crimes Unit, Public Assistance Fraud Unit, and Identity Theft Unit.
 Kiran received a law degree from the University of California, Berkeley School of Law.
 She graduated from Brown University, Phi Beta Kappa and Magna Cum Laude with a degree in political science.
 While at Brown, she was awarded the CV Starr Institute Award for Leadership in Public Service.